Skip to content

 Four steps in priority order:

-1. Provider-reported total — if extractProviderCost returned a value, use it.
+1. Provider-reported total — if getProviderTotal(provider, providerEvidence) returns non-null, use it.
 Skip steps 2-4.

 calculateCost(catalog, provider, model, tokens, providerEvidence, tier?)